Icelandic version here

 Preselection of candidates will be carried out by the Icelandic Art Center’s professional committee, but the final selection is in the hands of Künstlerhaus Bethanien.

-There is no actual application form, but the following documents should accompany an application:
+There is no actual application form, but the following documents should accompany an application in English:

 • Introductory letter